 The installation procedure therefore begins with unpacking and dismantling of the packed boiler.

 4.2 BOILER LOCATION

-The module should installed externally, fixed to a wall that is firm, flat and vertical.
-It does not require any special base provisions as the temperature of the boiler casing is less than 50°C.
+The boiler should be fixed to a wall that is firm, flat and vertical.
+It does not require any special base provisions as the temperature of the boiler casing is less than $50^{\circ}$ C.